Kansas City Royals: 1969–1972: Original look

 The Royals' home uniform remained almost unchanged from its first season.
 The original design featured blue arm and neck piping, along with "Royals" in blue and in script lettering.
 The road uniform was inverted from the home uniform, with "Kansas City" written in blue, in script lettering and in an arch arrangement.
 For the 1971 season the "Kansas City" on the road uniforms were changed to block lettering, while both uniforms added a roundel containing the team logo on the left sleeve.
 The blue cap with "KC" stitched in front was also introduced and remains in use today.

 1973–1982: Pullover and powder blue uniforms

 The Royals switched to pullover uniforms for the 1973 season.
 While the home uniform did not deviate much from its original design, the road uniform changed to a powder blue base and white letters.
 Names were added in the 1978 season.

-1983–1991: Return to button-down style
+1983–1991: Return to buttoned style

 The Royals returned to wearing buttoned uniforms for the 1983 season.
 The most notable change came on the powder blue uniform, where "Royals" in script replaced "Kansas City".
 Both uniforms added numbers on the left chest.